THE CACTUS MAN

 Named after Claude Barr's home town.
 An apparent fragilis hybrid (I get the feeling that he used fragilis for its compactness and other species for other characteristics) with golden spines and yellow flowers.
 5" high by 24" wide.
 Hardy through zone 3!
 Sold as unrooted cutting.

 Simple yellow June flowers fade to apricot the second day.
 The plant is small and compact.
 3" high by 24" wide.
 Zone 2/3.
 Collected in Southern Wyoming by Kelly Grummons.
-Dry fruit.
-Sold as unrooted cuttings.
+Sold in 2.5"-pots or unrooted cuttings (when available.)

 Particularly globe-shaped, spherical stems make this selection unique.
 Virtually spineless and occasional deep yellow flowers in June.
 3" high by 12" wide.
 A favorite of rock and trough gardeners.
 Pads turn purple in winter.
 Ideal as a root stock to use in grafting of difficult-to-grow species.
 Zone 4.
 Origin unknown.
 Typical of forms on the Co...